justinalsing/dlmmc/README.md

 `python3 compile_stan_models.py`

 This compiles all of the models on your machine, saves them in `models/`, and then you're ready to start DLMing!
-Jump straight into the jupyter notebook tutorial `dlm_tutorial.ipynb` (see below), or if you prefer you can run a test suite to check that the install worked and all models run smoothly by executing:
+Jump straight into the jupyter notebook tutorial `dlm_tutorial.ipynb` (see below), or if you prefer you can run a test suite to check that the install worked and all models run smoothly by executing (this will take some minutes to run through):

 `jupyter-nbconvert --to notebook --execute --ExecutePreprocessor.timeout=100000 dlm_validation_tests.ipynb`

-Note: this will take some minutes to run through.

-Anaconda is not a _requirement_ for installing dlmmc, but is recommended because it works more consistently with pystan.
-If you would rather use a different python distribution and `pip` for installing dependencies, you are welcome to (at your own risk); see the [pystan readthedocs](https://pystan.readthedocs.io/en/latest/installation_beginner.html) for advice on installing pystan using `pip`.
+Note: Anaconda is not a _requirement_ for installing dlmmc, but is recommended because it works robustly with pystan.
+If you would rather use a different python distribution and `pip3` for installing dependencies, you are welcome to (at your own risk); see the [pystan readthedocs](https://pystan.readthedocs.io/en/latest/installation_beginner.html) for advice on installing pystan using `pip3` if you run into problems.

 Platforms: dlmmc has been successfully installed on Mac, Linux and Windows.
 Note that there are some limitations to the functionality of [pystan on Windows](https://pystan.readthedocs.io/en/latest/windows.html), but these do not restrict the use of the dlmmc package for Windows users.